Commitment to Quality and Trust | Trust in Business

 Is your organization trusted for its commitment to quality?
 If there’s room for improvement, you might consider reading Philip Crosby’s 1979 classic Quality is Free.
+In this book, Crosby outlines how you can improve quality and how to build an environment where commitment in quality is essential.

 - Crosby sees quality not just as a set of procedures but a way of doing things – a management philosophy that starts with leadership.